DannyNicholas/movie-recommendations-demo/aws/terraform/README.md

 - Create a VPN and associated networking.
 - Create an Amazon Elastic Container Service cluster.
 - Deploy multiple instances of our service within the cluster.
+- Create a PostgreSQL database instance for data persistence.
 - Create an application load-balancer as the entry point to our service API.